ayMasse/isen_unix_project/README.md

 #### Result

 * This script first delete **ALL** files inside the OUTPUT_DIR
-* It then restore the backup
+* It then restores the backup
 * If it's a *patch archive*, it restores backup_init.tar.gz then patch the result thanks to ARCHIVE

 #### Usage example

 ./restore_backup.sh -o folder/ -a folder/.backup/backup_init.tar.gz

 ./restore_backup.sh -o folder/ -a folder/.backup/backup_1111111_hostname.tar.gz

 ### backup_inc.sh